Murder of Nia Wilson: Suspect

-27 year-old John Cowell has been described as a 5 feet, 8 inch tall white man.
+Twenty-seven year-old John Cowell has been described as a 5 feet, 8 inch tall white man.
 Cowell was raised in Concord, California where he lived on and off for years.
 Cowell's earliest brush with the law came at age 18 when he was arrested for allegedly beating up a man and the man's daughter.

 Four days before the stabbing, Cowell was confronted for not paying his BART fare.
-In 2016, Cowell had been found guilty of second degree robbery after he pulled a knife and a fake gun on a Lucky store at El Cerrito Plaza after a security guard confronted him over stealing; he was arrested at El Cerrito BART Station, and was sentenced to two years in federal prison.
+In 2016, Cowell had been found guilty of second degree robbery after he brandished a knife and a fake gun in a Lucky store at El Cerrito Plaza after a security guard confronted him over stealing.
+He was arrested at El Cerrito BART Station and was sentenced to two years in federal prison.
 Cowell had been released on parole in May 2018.

-Also in 2016 Cowell was arrested for petty theft, illegal possession of tear gas, possession of an illegal smoking device and drug possession, but these charges were dismissed due to the robbery conviction.
-In 2016, Kaiser Permanente Richmond Medical Center filed a restraining order against Cowell for threatening to kill one of their employees.
-Also, in 2015 Cowell's family filed a restraining order against him after he allegedly tried to enter their home while under the influence of drugs.
+Also in 2016, Cowell was arrested for petty theft, illegal possession of tear gas, possession of an illegal smoking device and drug possession, but these charges were dismissed due to the robbery conviction.
+In 2016, Kaiser Richmond Medical Center filed a restraining order against Cowell for threatening to kill one of their employees.
+In 2015, Cowell's family filed a restraining order against him after he allegedly tried to enter their home while under the influence of drugs.
 Later that same year, Cowell was arrested for possession of a controlled substance after he was found high on methamphetamine and was sentenced to 90 days in jail.

 In 2013, Cowell was convicted of battery in Walnut Creek.
 In 2009, Cowell was arrested and charged with felony assault, for beating 51-year-old Shane Glick, and punching Glick's daughter after they confronted him about a recent burglary.
 Also, in both Alameda and Contra Costa counties, Cowell's arrest record lists charges of assault with a deadly weapon, possession of a controlled substance, vandalism and petty theft.

 He was arrested on July 23, 2018.
 Cowell was homeless before the attack.

 Bay Area Rapid Transit

 In five days, three unrelated homicides, including Wilson's murder, occurred at Bay Area Rapid Transit (BART) stations.
-Violent crimes on BART have risen nearly 70 percent from 2007 to 2017.
 Hours after Wilson's funeral, another two people were stabbed at MacArthur BART station, causing the station to again be shut down.
 BART has stated they had been planning to make security improvements well before Nia Wilson's death.
 The plan involves massive security camera improvements.
 BART would need $15 million over four years to upgrade the current system to digital, $1.3 million per year to monitor the technology, and $4.9 million to install a Physical Security Information System (PSIM).
 The plan would cost $28 million total to implement.